fforjan/vs-solution-support/README.md

 ## Known Issues

-- There is no detection for dotnet cli
+- There is no automatic install for dotnet cli
 - Solution Explorer do not refresh when modified

 ## Release Notes